Khongchai/dynamic_routes/README.md

 ### A bit more about `popCurrent`

-`popCurrent` behaves similiarly to using Navigator.of(context).pop for most usecases.
+`popCurrent` behaves similiarly to using `Navigator.of(context).pop` for most usecases.
-Unless really necessary, use `popCurrent` instead.
+But unless necessary, use `popCurrent` instead because:

-1. `popCurrent`'s implementation is bound to the NavigationLogicProvider, which can be overridden (see the extending navigation logic section).
+1. `popCurrent`'s implementation is bound to the `NavigationLogicProvider`, which can be overridden (see the extending navigation logic section).

 2. This will guarantee that the page being popped is the current page.
 In the next section, we'll show how you can do nested navigation with this library.
 In a